On Site Activity Co-ordinator

 • Managing the inventory of equipment and making sure the Activity Leaders have what they need for any session

-• Planning ahead to anticipate when materials may need re-stocking and communicating with the Activity Manager about stock ordering
+• Planning ahead to anticipate when materials may need re-stocking

-• Assisting the Activity Manager in liaising with external providers
+• Assisting the Activity Manager in liaising with external providers and building a good relationship with our host school

 • Making sure everything is packed away and the venue tidy when the session is over